 If you want to find yourself at a golf course as soon as you land in the city, it’s only a short journey from DXB to reach the Dubai Creek Golf and Yacht Club.
 Located next to Dubai Creek, this 18-hole championship course is known to be one of the best golf courses in Dubai.

-The golf course has fairways like carpets, bunkering position that will leave you challenged, tropical shrubbery and some of the most memorable holes.
+The golf course has fairways like carpets, bunkering positions that will leave you challenged, tropical shrubbery and some of the most memorable holes.
 With the creek on one side and sand and trees on the other, the fairways on each hole are narrow, which means making accurate tee shots is key.

 STAY: None other than neighboring Park Hyatt Dubai, a terrific 5-star offering on the banks of Dubai Creek offering spa facilities in addition to a huge range of popular creek-front dining options, one of our favourite sundowner spots in the city.